byu-rad-lab/baloo-gym/README.md

 This code needs an xml file to represent the mujoco model.
 A static copy of the Baloo xml model file is included in this repo, but you can also generate different versions in the [baloo_mujoco_sim repo](https://bitbucket.org/byu_rad_lab/baloo_mujoco_sim/src/master/).
 This repo has more details on how to make changes to the model and generate the xml file.

 Note that the model uses some [Mujoco Plugins](https://mujoco.readthedocs.io/en/stable/programming/extension.html), so those will need to be built as well.
 See the baloo_mujoco_sim repo for more details on how to do that.
+This means that you will need to activate the virtual environment and install the plugin to the virtual environment mujoco installation via MUJOCO_ROOT_DIR variable.